St Mary's Church

 The 199 steps of Church Stairs lead steeply up from the end of Church St, passing the spooky graveyard of St Mary's Church, a favourite...

 This fascinating museum occupies the house of the ship owner with whom Cook began his seafaring career.
 Highlights include the attic...

 Bram Stoker Memorial Seat

 The tourist office sells a Dracula Trail leaflet (£1), which will direct you to the Bram Stoker memorial seat on Khyber Pass.
 From...

 Duke of York

-A popular watering hole at the bottom of the Church Stairs, serving Timothy Taylor ales and great views over the harbour.
+A popular watering hole at the bottom of the Church Stairs, serving Timothy Taylor ales, fish and chips, and great views over the harbour.

 Humble Pie 'n' Mash

 Superb homemade pies with fillings ranging from lamb, leek and rosemary to roast veg and goat's cheese, served in a cosy timber-framed...